 When it finally came to disclosing what had been done to me, my entire concern was filled with fears of how the people I loved would react.
 How upsetting it might be for them.
 How angry they might be that he'd done this to me, that I hadn't told them sooner and that it'd caused me to go to such drastic lengths to cope with and forget it.
 I find it so ironic that for two, almost three years I hadn't told anyone at fear of not being believed but, when I finally talked, I had no concern that I would be doubted.
 And I wasn't.
 I went through the process with the police that is largely routine when there is an accusation of such a crime.

 I can't begin to explain or articulate how I felt when I was told he'd claimed to be innocent.
 I had all of the easily assumed thoughts and feelings; I was angry and scared that this would mean either more in depth and personal questions, or a lot of people angry with me and calling me a liar - worrying they'd never know when they could trust me.
 I wasn't prepared for the police's response; they told me and my mum how frustrating it was to know someone has committed a crime but being unable to prove it for lack of physical evidence.
-That being said, if you're ever hurt or abused sexually, please, please, please report it ASAP, ignoring any reservations your head may conjure up.
+That being said, if you're ever been hurt or abused sexually, please, please, please report it ASAP, ignoring any reservations your head may conjure up.
 Ironic that I took so long to report the abuse at fear of being doubted, and because of that, my claims couldn't be proven.
 (This bloddy post is full of irony at it's worst!)

 The police also revealed that during their investigations, they'd obviously spoken to people who'd been within the vacinity (this is so hard to write without disclosing too much!) during the abuse and they'd all admitted that although they'd never witnessed the crimes, hearing my claim meant that a lot of things made sense and that they weren't surprised to hear my claim; they could believe he'd do such a thing.
 Surprisingly, this meant more to me than I'd imagine any prison sentence ever would.